 5. The student will keep a journal or log of activities at the host organization.
 The faculty member will review and evaluate the log at least every other week.

 6. The faculty member will discuss the planned experience for the semester with the supervising attorney before the externship commences and will discuss the progress of the externship with the supervising attorney periodically during the semester.
-The faculty member is required periodically to visit the host organization unless the externship bears only three credits or if the host organization is remote from the Law School.
-If the host organization is remote from the Law School and the externship bears four or more credits, the faculty member must arrange to have a representative from a different law school visit the host organization as a proxy, unless the faculty member is able to visit in person.
+The faculty member is required periodically to visit the host organization unless the externship bears less than six credits or if the host organization is remote from the Law School.
+If the host organization is remote from the Law School and the externship bears six or more credits, the faculty member must arrange to have a representative from a different law school visit the host organization as a proxy, unless the faculty member is able to visit in person.

 7. The externship should expose the student to substantive aspects of legal practice in the host organization.
 The student's time should not be spent on clerical work except to the extent it is a normal incident of the law-related experience in the host organization.
 The externship experiences should normally include several of the following:

 - Conducting factual investigation and research.

 - Participating in preparation for a hearing, deposition, or similar proceeding.